kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 8.4 Collaboration with QA Teams

-  - Discuss the importance of collaboration between IT business analysts and quality assurance (QA) teams
+  - Discuss the importance of collaboration between business analysts and quality assurance (QA) teams
-  - Highlight the role of IT business analysts in providing requirements input for testing activities.
+  - Highlight the role of business analysts in providing requirements input for testing activities.
   - Provide guidance on effective collaboration and communication with QA teams.

 - 8.5 User Acceptance Testing (UAT)

   - Explain the purpose and process of user acceptance testing (UAT).
-  - Discuss the role of IT business analysts in facilitating UAT activities.
+  - Discuss the role of business analysts in facilitating UAT activities.
   - Provide guidance on creating UAT plans, test cases, and conducting UAT sessions.

 **Module 9: Change Management**